 2. This publisher is a zanox VIP publisher, who adheres to zanox quality standards and the zanox code of conduct.
 You can accept this publisher instantly.

 This label is limited to a small group of publishers.
-Publishers without the VIP logo can still be valuable partners, but haven’t signed the VIP agreement with us.
+Publishers without the VIP logo can still be valuable partners.

 3. ‘Profile’: This leads you to the publisher profile, where you can find all relevant information about the publisher:

 - Contact data

 - If applicable: social media profiles, publisher blog

 4. ‘Settings’: In this area you can allocate conditions on ad media and send emails to this partner via the zanox marketplace.